YusefSaid/Con_4/README.md

 # Project

 This is a connect four game web app using React (Vite) and Capacitor for porting to native platforms.
+The project was developed by me and two other students.

 ## TL;DR